 Courses I am currently involved with at TRU…

-NRSC 3000 – Diversity & Ecology of the Vertebrates
+NRSC 3000 – Evolution and Diversity of the Vertebrates

 This is our department’s introductory course to wildlife, including natural history and identification.
 In the lectures I provide a brief overview of tetrapod anatomy and physiology, and then we go into coverage of the four tetrapod groups.
 This includes taxonomy and evolutionary relationships, (Darwin, anyone?) and an introduction to the amazing array of adaptations that these animals show.
-I also cover some of the fundamental concepts in animal ecology that the students will deal with in detail later on.
+I also cover many of the fundamental concepts in evolutionary ecology that are becoming increasingly important in conservation.
 We occasionally interrupt the normal lecture schedule for gala events like the ‘Critter Competition’ and the ‘Very Best Tetrapod Day’.
 In the labs, Sheri Watson works with the students to hone their field skills in animal identification, using tools such as field guides, songs and calls, shed skins (snakes!) and tracks.
 All in all, this is a fun course to teach, and at the same time, it helps the students to build a broad appreciation of the different tetrapod groups.

 NRSC 4040 – Wildlife Conservation & Management I: Theory & Principles